LNReader/lnreader-plugins/README.md

 ## Disclaimer

 The developers are not affiliated with any content providers.
-Website owners may request plugin removal via [Discord](https://discord.gg/QdcWN4MD63) or by [creating an issue](https://github.com/LNReader/lnreader-plugins/issues/new).
+If you are a non-aggregator website owner, you may request plugin removal via [Discord](https://discord.gg/QdcWN4MD63) or by [creating an issue](https://github.com/LNReader/lnreader-plugins/issues/new).
 Removed sites are added to the [blacklist](BLACKLIST.json).